PhyPiDAQ/PhyPiDAQ/README.md

 [Repositories](https://github.com/PhyPiDAQ) an.

-## Contributing

-For information on how to contribute to this project, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the `MIT BSD 2-Clause License`.
-For more information refer to the [LICENSE](LICENSE) file.

 ## Quickstart

 This is a quickstart guide on how to install the software package and run the demo.